 - 1. Personal illness or incapacitation of the student - 2.
 Critical illness, death, or a funeral in the student's immediate family or close friends. - 3.
-Family trips that can be taken only during the normal school term. - 4.
+Family trips that can only be taken during the normal school term. - 4.
 Medical, dental, chiropractic, optometry appointments with a doctor's note including appointment time. - 5.
-Students taking the state driver's license test. - 6.
+Students taking the state driver's license test or permit. - 6.
 A court appearance or other legal procedure involving the student. - 7.
-School-directed absences. - 8.
-Extreme weather conditions. - 9.
-Religious holidays or other religious reasons. - 10.
-Special circumstances that are approved in advance. - 11.
+Extreme weather conditions. - 8.
+Religious holidays or other religious reasons. - 9.
+Special circumstances that are approved in advance. - 10.
 A quarantine as imposed by a public health officer.

-A child shall not be excused more than ten (10) days in a school year.
-As per Wisconsin State Statutes, all absences beyond ten (10) days would be deemed un-excused and treated accordingly.
+A child shall not be excused for the reasons above for more than ten (10) days in a school year, five (5) days in a semester.
+As per Wisconsin State Statutes, all absences beyond ten (10) days would be deemed un-excused and Iowa County Truancy Policies will be followed.
 Special circumstances that show good cause may be approved in advance by the building principal.